jtmerritt/BeSocial/README.md

 Done
 ___________________________________________________________________
+- charts instead of numbers in Detail stats

 + [done] Make static plot for recent history of contact
     - make it load when user scrolls down
     - there needs to be a datapoint for every month/week, in range, even if zero
++ Word cloud
+    - words you use with someone
 - having an overlap time for the update can lead to duplicate data getting added into stats
 + app should add and remove contact from Misses You group automatically at the appropriate times
     - [done] can add/remove contacts from group at time of update
     - [done] can add/remove contacts from group at time of manual event entry